 - Romantic Getaways in the Midwest — Check out the most charming destinations and glamorous cities in the Midwest for those romantic escapes for two!

-Easily refer back to this post by saving it now to your Michigan travel board on Pinterest!
+Easily refer back to this post by saving it now to your Holland, Michigan travel board on Pinterest!

 This is a very thorough and Well Done article.
 We have been there are several times and always enjoyed it.